International Rhino Foundation: Indian Rhino Vision 2020

 In 2007, in partnership with the Assam Forest Department, WWF-India, and the USFWS, the International Rhino Foundation embarked on a project, Indian Rhino Vision 2020, with the aim of increasing the population of Indian rhinos in Assam, India, to 3,000 in at least seven protected areas by the year 2020.
 The first translocations, from Pabitora to Manas National Park, took place in April 2008.
 Animals were radio-collared and regularly monitored to gauge the success of the reintroduction process.
 Joint government/community patrol units regularly patrolled the park to prevent poaching and encroachment and to monitor the new rhino population.
 Over the next 4 years, IRV 2020 moved 18 Indian rhinos from Pobitora Wildlife Sanctuary and Kaziranga National Park to Manas National Park, a protected area and UNESCO World Heritage site that had previously been home to a large rhino population before the poaching crisis.
 An additional eight rhinos were moved to Manas by the Centre for Wildlife Rehabilitation and Conservation.
 In mid-2012, one of the female rhinos gave birth to the first calf born in Manas since rhino reintroductions began.
-Thirteen more rhinos births, including one second generation calf, have been born in the park since then – a sure sign that the translocated animals are adapting well to their new home.
+Thirteen more rhinos births, including one second generation calf, have been born in the park since then – a sign that the translocated animals are adapting well to their new home.

 Unfortunately, this population has also been touched by poaching – part of a region-wide increase in poaching in 2012-2013.
 After losing eight animals, IRV 2020 halted rhino translocations to Manas in 2013 to focus on improving security.
 Training in new patrolling methods, along with the support of new park leadership, has made a big difference – only one rhino was lost to poaching in Manas in 2014, and the current population of 33 translocated rhinos and new calves continues to thrive.